12. Honestly, I'm just as curious as you are.

 "You're welcome....
 Honestly, I'm just as curious as you are."

 With that, we begin the demonstrations.
 Shuri has me telekinetically move object of various sizes and materials while she furiously takes notes.
 The same thing happens with the telepathic demonstration; we carry on a conversation, stopping every five minutes so she can take notes.
-After that, I blink both of us to the medical center, and provide her the saliva sample she requested; she immediately starts working, putting droplets on glass slides and in Petri dishes, and separating the remainder between other, smaller vials and tubes.
+After that, I blink both of us to the medical centre, and provide her the saliva sample she requested; she immediately starts working, putting droplets on glass slides and in Petri dishes, and separating the remainder between other, smaller vials and tubes.

 "Thank you again, Réa," Shuri says.